mikepk/botocore/docs/source/reference/services/clouddirectory.rst

-    Lists indices attached to an object.
+    Lists indices attached to the specified object.